jd-rk9/Facebook-Container-for-Opera/README.md

 **Prevent Facebook from tracking your visits to other websites**

-Facebook Container is an add-on you can install on Firefox to prevent Facebook from tracking your activity on other websites, so you can continue to use Facebook while protecting your privacy.
+Facebook Container is an add-on you can install on to prevent Facebook from tracking your activity on other websites, so you can continue to use Facebook while protecting your privacy.This is a port from the orginal for Firefox and will work With Opera and it may even work with Chrome.

 **Note:** To learn more about Containers in general, see [Firefox Multi-Account Containers](https://support.mozilla.org/kb/containers).